logicplace/pm-dev-docs/hardware/cpu/interrupts.md

 * Factor flag: $202A bit 2~0
 * Jumps to: $00218C, $002192, $002198

-No official games use these interrupts.
+No commercial games use these interrupts.
 Some NOP/00 these, some have dummy handlers.

 ## Waking up